-Shotgun Architecture plays with concepts of subjective measurement, translations between sound and image and above all the idea of the publicness of public space.
+Shotgun Architecture plays with concepts of subjective measurement, translations between sound and image, and above all, the idea of the publicness of public space.

-Bennett recorded the sound of a pistol shot in a number of semi-public open spaces in the Zuidas a new business district in Amsterdam, thus collecting acoustic signatures (the impulse responses) of each space.
-The recordings are then used in two ways:
+Bennett recorded the sound of a pistol shot in a number of semi-public open spaces in the Zuidas, a new business district in Amsterdam, thus collecting acoustic signatures (the impulse responses) of each space.
+The recordings are then used in two ways.

-– the recordings are used as a kind of sonar; the stereo (and therefore 2 dimensional) sound data is analysed for spatial and spectral characteristics which are plotted against each other resulting in an visual map of the acoustic space.
-These maps, drawn by a computer program, resemble the visual spaces themselves only in terms of scale: a larger, open space results in a wider pattern of lines.
+On the one hand they are used to create a sound composition which explores the resonances of the chosen places by repeatedly recycling or “feeding back” the sounds of the gunshots through the spaces.
+The resulting piece moves from a dramatic realism to an abstract composition reminiscent of the electronic music of the 1950’s.
+On the other hand they are used as a kind of sonar; the stereo (and therefore 2 dimensional) sound data is analysed for spatial and spectral characteristics which are plotted against each other, resulting in a visual map of the acoustic space.
+These maps, drawn by a computer programme, resemble the visual spaces themselves only in terms of scale: a larger, open space results in a wider pattern of lines.

-Because of the complexity of the acoustic reality of an urban space, the link between the physical plan of the space and the corresponding “sonar map” is very tenuous.
-But still they us something about the space.
+Because of the complexity of the acoustic reality of an urban space, the link between the physical plan of the space and the corresponding ‘sonar map’ is very tenuous.
+But still they tell us something about the space.
 The experience of listening to an urban soundscape is difficult to describe, in words or in notation.
 These maps suggest a way to describe the open-ness or closed-ness of spaces, the density of reflections and reverberation, the presence of strong resonances or mechanical drones.

-The piece was published in an edition of a 10" vinyl record with a graphic poster.
-Later versions have been created for specific spaces (P-40 art centre, Hamburg 2008 , Kus, Heerlen 2012)
+The piece was published in an edition of a 10″ vinyl record with a graphic poster.
+Later versions have been created for specific spaces (P-40 art centre, Hamburg 2008; Kus, Heerlen 2012)

-Produced by Onomatopee, Virtueel Museum Zuidas and Muziek Centrum Nederland.
+Produced by Onomatopee, Virtueel Museum Zuidas and Muziek Centrum Nederland